-Each unit has a GFCI, Ground Fault Circuit Interrupter, protection receptacle installed into the circuitry.
+Each unit has a GFCI protection receptacle installed into the circuitry.
 In the event of a ground fault, a GFCI will trip and quickly stop the flow of electricity to prevent serious injury.
-Ground fault causes are from reverse polarity, faulty insulation, using a 2-wire extension cord, moisture, and earth ground.
+Ground fault causes are from reverse polarity, faulty insulation on wire, using a 2-wire extension cord, moisture, and earth ground.